Why Perfectionism Isn't Worth It

-Every day, no matter where we turn or look, we’re bombarded with ‘perfectionism’.
+Every day, no matter where you turn or look, you’re bombarded with ‘perfectionism’.
 While the rise of social media has certainly played into this, the battle with perfectionism has existed long before the introduction of Facebook, Instagram, and other forms of social sharing.

 From the dawn of time, people have attempted to portray a life to be envied by others…a perfect life.